 Art Nouveau restaurants in Paris are one of the marvels of the city.
-Mollard, Bouillon Racine, Train Bleu, Bouillon Chartier Montparnasse and Vagenende have an extraordinary interior.
-La Coupole is a world famous Art Déco restaurant.
-These restaurants serve top quality French cuisine.
+Bouillon Racine, Mollard, Train Bleu and Vagenende have an extraordinary interior.
+La Coupole is a famous Art Déco restaurant.
+These restaurants serve quality French cuisine.
 The perfect combination for a great time.
 Top Restaurants in Paris.

 Paris has a rich legacy of restaurants from the Art Nouveau time (1890-1914), a lively and artistic period in the city, kicked off by the Eiffel Tower inauguration in 1889 and abruptly ended by World War 1.
-In addition to the selected top restaurants below, we also recommend Beefbar near Champs-Elysées and Bouillon Julien in the right bank.
+In addition to the selected top restaurants below, Beefbar near Champs-Elysées and Bouillon Julien in the right bank have Art Nouveau interiors.

 Bouillon Racine represents over 100 years of culinary history close to the Sorbonne University in the heart of the left bank.

 It was created in 1906 as a bouillon, the ancestors of Parisian brasseries serving food to working people.
-Its Art Nouveau setting made of carved wood, ceramics, mirrors and glass paintings, is one of the most beautiful in town.
+Its Art Nouveau setting made of carved wood, ceramics, mirrors, glass paintings, is exceptional.

 Now listed as an historical monument, Bouillon Racine offers an immersion in the Paris of the 1900s.
-Where food is concerned, the chef Alexandre Belthoise has selected a subtle blend of modern day and more traditional dishes.3 course menu at 35 euros for lunch and dinner.
-Lunch review.
+Where food is concerned, the chef Alexandre Belthoise has selected a subtle blend of modern day and more traditional dishes.3 course menu at 37 euros for lunch and dinner.

-Paris metro: Cluny La Sorbonne metro station of Luxembourg metro station.
+Paris metro: Cluny La Sorbonne metro station, Luxembourg station.
 Map.

-Mollard was founded in 1895 by Mr and Mrs Mollard opposite Saint-Lazare train station to serve wealthy passengers doing business in Paris.
-Mollard has a superb Art Nouveau decor, large frescos in shades of green, blue and gold, beige and brown marble columns and ancient mosaics.
+Founded in 1895 by Mr and Mrs Mollard opposite Saint-Lazare train station to serve wealthy passengers doing business in Paris, Mollard has a superb Art Nouveau decor, large frescos in shades of green, blue and gold, beige and brown marble columns and ancient mosaics.
 Mollard is classified in the complementary list of historic monuments.

 Mollard is a classical brasserie with fresh seafood and everything you could wish for an excellent meal.
 Choice of sea food is large: oysters, clams, mussels, sea urchin, crab, prawns, shrimps, craw fishes, sea snails.
 The choice of typically French deserts is great too: Omelette Mollard flambée au Grand Marnier, Profiteroles, Créme brulée.